aitschti/plugin.video.cb20/README.md

 - Tested with Estuary skin only
 - "Info wall" is the recommended view for listings as you get a little more details about the cam
+- Check setting for thumbnails to "Delete thumbnails every time you open a list".
+This will send a lot more requests to the site, but you will get newest preview images.
+Otherwise Kodi will serve cached versions abd therefore possibly outdated images, if you do not clean caches otherwise.
+Default off to minimize requests.

 ## Todo